From Musharraf’s list of 200 to Imran’s list of 100 ‘corrupts’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 ISLAMABAD: In 2000, an anti-corruption drive was at its peak.
 There was “zero tolerance” for the corrupt.
-Gen Pervez Musharraf’s accountability czar, Lt Gen (retd) Syed Amjad Hussain, furnished a list of 200 Pakistanis who had allegedly looted public money and stashed it abroad.
+Gen. Pervez Musharraf’s accountability czar, Lt Gen (R) Syed Amjad Hussain, furnished a list of 200 Pakistanis who had allegedly looted public money and stashed it abroad.

 More targets would be found, he vowed.
 Included among them are tax evaders, looters of public money and other big fish involved in financial crimes.
 “Volume of crime is the key criteria,” Shahzad said.